 Power lines were originally devised to transmit electric power in the frequency range of 50–60 Hz.
-Initially the first data transmissions over power lines were done only to protect sections of the power distribution system in case of faults.
-Power Line Communication was the best way for fast exchange of information between power plants, substations and distribution centers.
+Initially, the first data transmissions over power lines were done only to protect sections of the power distribution system in case of faults.
+Power Line Communication was the best way for a fast exchange of information between power plants, substations, and distribution centers.
 The logic included the fact that power transmission towers are some of the most robust structures ever built.
-Hence protection signals could be reliably sent using this signaling network.
+Hence, protection signals could be reliably sent using this signaling network.
 Moreover, many remote locations were not hooked up to telephone networks.
-Thus it was determined that signaling and exchanging information for power system protection and telemetering purposes over existing power lines was the optimal solution.
+Thus, it was determined that signaling and exchanging information for power system protection and telemetering purposes over existing power lines was the optimal solution.

 Types of PLC

-- Medium Frequency PLC (> 100 kHz): Narrowband power-line communications began soon after electrical power supply became widespread.
-One natural application of narrow band power-line communication is the control and telemetry of electrical equipment such as meters, switches, heaters and domestic appliances.
+- Medium Frequency PLC (> 100 kHz): Narrowband power line communications began soon after electrical power supply became widespread.
+One natural application of narrowband power line communication is the control and telemetry of electrical equipment such as meters, switches, heaters, and domestic appliances.

-- Ultra High Frequency PLC (> 100 MHz): These systems claim symmetric and full duplex communication in excess of 1 Gbit/s in each direction.
-Multiple Wi-Fi channels with simultaneous analog television in the 2.4 and 5.3 GHz unlicensed bands have been demonstrated operating over a single medium voltage line conductor.
+- Ultra High Frequency PLC (> 100 MHz): These systems claim symmetric and full-duplex communication in excess of 1 Gbit/s in each direction.
+Multiple Wi-Fi channels with simultaneous analog television in the 2.4 and 5.3 GHz unlicensed bands have been demonstrated operating over a single medium-voltage line conductor.

 How Power Line Communication Works

-- Colored Noise: Relatively low power spectral density which decreases with frequency.
-It is considered to be the sum of all low power noise sources and may be time varying.
+- Colored Noise: Relatively low power spectral density, which decreases with frequency.
+It is considered to be the sum of all low-power noise sources and may be time-varying.

 - Impulse Noise: Noise that is synchronous with the generator’s actual supply frequency, which usually repeats at multiples of 50/60 Hz.
 It is of short duration and has a power spectral density that decreases with frequency.
-It is caused from power supplies.
+It is caused by power supplies.

 For data rates up to 1 Mbps, the CDMA technique may provide an effective solution.
 The signal of each user is spread using a spreading code at the transmitter.
 The receiver de-spreads the message using the same code.
 CDMA provides robustness against narrowband noise and other forms of interference.
 However, the processing gain must be high to effectively counter interference from other users.
-While transmitting over power lines at high data rates, the symbol duration is so small that delayed versions of one symbol gets smeared over a large number of other symbols.
+While transmitting over power lines at high data rates, the symbol duration is so small that delayed versions of one symbol get smeared over a large number of other symbols.
 This makes the detection process complicated since it requires complex equalization techniques to counter the inter-symbol interference.

-Advantages of Power Line Communication
+Advantages of PLC